giuseppeg/giuseppeg.github.com/contact.md

 Some of my open source work runs on wordclass websites like TikTok, Hulu, Nike, Vercel, Tencent News (xw.qq.com).

-Over my career I also built direct and privileged connections with engineers and leaders who work at Google, Facebook, Yelp, Uber, Netflix, Vercel, Twitter, Amazon and many more.
+Over the years I also built direct and privileged connections with engineers and leaders who work at Google, Facebook, Yelp, Uber, Netflix, Vercel, Twitter, Amazon and many more.

 <script>
   document.querySelector('.Form').addEventListener('submit', event => {